No matter where we feel we stand as a believer, we should always be accountable, and check ourselves.

-To believe means to have confidence of the truth, existence, or reliability of something/someone even if we don’t have a concentrate proof.
+To believe means to have the confidence of the truth, existence, or reliability of something/someone even if we don’t have a concentrate proof.

 Now, the definition and others may include the words belief and faith as one, but I strongly disagree.
 I will cover faith in a different post explaining why.

 We aren’t of the world, so believing in God and Jesus isn’t the same as believing in worldly things.
-World belief tends to be watered down, and easily broken.
+World belief tends to be watered down and easily broken.
 But belief formed with a walk in Christ is different.

-Belief that strengthens as we continue to walk forward with Christ.
+The belief that strengthens as we continue to walk forward with Christ.

 Our relationship with Christ starts with belief.
-It isn’t just about confessing our sins to receive salvation from Christ, and begin a relationship with Him.
+It isn’t just about confessing our sins to receive salvation from Christ and begin a relationship with Him.

 (NIV) 1 John 1:09, “If we confess our sins, He is faithful and just and will forgive us our sins and purify us from all unrighteousness.”

 We must believe in our heart that Jesus is Christ.
-We must believe in the resurrection because it is through the resurrection we are saved.
+We must believe in the resurrection because it is the resurrection we are saved.

 (NIV) Romans 10:09-10, “If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised Him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved.”